tylertitsworth/5th-age-srd/Classes/Paladin.md

 You can expend multiple uses of this talent with the same quick action, and target a number of allies (including yourself) equal to the number of uses spent.

+#### Cleansing Smite

-**Cleansing Smite (Smite Power):** On a hit, you cleanse the target.
+On a hit, you cleanse the target.
 Cleansed targets cannot put effects on enemies or allies (save ends).
 This also ends any effects that are currently active.
 The target can still deal damage normally, and they can still use powers that affect themselves, just not other creatures.

 ---